RubenSerranoCano/CRM/README.md

 ***
 **Test driven development**

 The back end services have been designed through test driven development.
-First the test to be passed was designed, then the service interface was written, after that, the test was failed on purpose to prove the lack of implementation and finally the service was implemented to pass the test.
+First the test to be passed were designed, then the service interface was written, after that, the test were failed on purpose to prove the lack of implementation and finally the service was implemented to pass the test.
 ****
 **Password encoding**

-For security reasons, the sensible data stored into the database is encoded through one way encryption algorithms so that it is safe and legal to store it, this has been done for the user's password.
+For security reasons, the sensitive data stored into the database is encoded through one way encryption algorithms so that it is safe and legal to store it, this has been done for the user's password.
 ****
 **Restricted access to URL paths**